 What Happens If An Animal Doesn’t Get Enough Sleep?

 Poor sleep also makes an animal more susceptible to illness.
 The immune system cannot fight infection effectively if the animal has not had enough sleep.
-Fighting an illness or healing wounds requires a lot of energy, so this process is more difficult if the body has not rested enough.
+Fighting an illness or healing wounds requires a lot of energy, so this process is more complicated if the body has not rested enough.

 Another common side effect of sleep deprivation is weight change.
 If poor sleep is just a temporary occurrence, an animal will gain weight.
 This is due to the reaction that happens within the body.
-During times of poor sleep, the brain triggers the release of cortisol – a stress hormone.
+During poor sleep, the brain triggers the release of cortisol – a stress hormone.
 This hormone causes the body to conserve energy by retaining fat.

 In the long term, sleep deprivation can be fatal.
-The brain cannot function on fractured sleep and infant animals are more at risk than adults.
+The brain cannot function on fractured sleep, and infant animals are more at risk than adults.
 Prolonged insomnia or interrupted sleep can increase the risk of heart disease, leading to heart attacks or other similar events.
 This is due to the rise in a protein known as C-reactive protein.

 Causes of Insomnia In Animals

 The most common cause of insomnia is illness.
 An animal feeling ill or in pain will sleep less as their illness makes them vulnerable to predators.
-Unfortunately, their lack of sleep also makes them less able to react to a threat, so they would still be at risk of predation.
+Unfortunately, their lack of sleep makes them less able to react to a threat, so they would still be at risk of predation.